-Our long-term outlook for the small cap equity market remains positive, and we believe the current environment should provide a favorable backdrop for companies with strong fundamentals and attractive valuations over the next multi-year period.
+Our long-term outlook for the small/mid cap equity market remains positive, and we believe the current environment should provide a favorable backdrop for companies with strong fundamentals and attractive valuations over the next multi-year period.
 The pandemic environment that drove the markets last year created a headwind for many cyclical areas of the market, leading to a favorable environment for longer-duration growth companies and significant outperformance of money-losing companies relative to profitable businesses.
-Thus far in 2021, including the third quarter, we have seen short-term periods, where more reasonably valued companies have recovered on a relative basis, but this has not been a linear shift in the market.
+Thus far in 2021, including the third quarter, we have seen short-term periods where more reasonably valued companies have recovered on a relative basis, but this has not been a linear shift in the market.
 Additionally, short-term dislocations driven by the meme stock rallies have periodically allowed the low-quality rally to continue, but we believe higher quality businesses have the potential to recover meaningfully going forward.
 Overall, we believe our focus on businesses with strong fundamentals and attractive valuations will be rewarded as these relative performance relationships continue to return to more normalized levels.
 Additionally, earnings growth is expected to continue to improve from last year and outpace that of large cap, which we believe provides further upside for the asset class.
 We believe active managers with a focus on quality should benefit as earnings growth becomes a more dominant driver of equity returns going forward.

 Our current positioning is a function of our bottom-up security selection process and our ability to identify what we view as attractive investment candidates, regardless of economic sector definitions.
-Overweights in Industrials and Information Technology are broadbased with recent purchases across a variety of industries and end markets.
+Overweights in Industrials, Information Technology and Financials are broad-based with recent purchases across a variety of industries and end markets.
 Conversely, we continue to be underweight in Consumer Discretionary, as we have been unable to identify what we consider to be compelling opportunities that fit our discipline given the rising risk profiles as a result of structural headwinds for various brick and mortar businesses.
-We also continue to be underweight in Health Care due to our lack of exposure to early-stage biotechnology companies, which generally do not fit our discipline due to their elevated levels of binary risk.
-Given our focus on longterm business fundamentals, patient investment approach and low portfolio turnover, the strategy's sector positioning generally does not change significantly from quarter to quarter; however, we may take advantage of periods of volatility by adding selectively to certain companies when appropriate.
+We also continue to be underweight in Real Estate as a result of valuations and structural challenges for various end markets within the sector.
+Given our focus on long-term business fundamentals, patient investment approach and low portfolio turnover, the strategy's sector positioning generally does not change significantly from quarter to quarter; however, we may take advantage of periods of volatility by adding selectively to certain companies when appropriate.
 As always, our focus remains on identifying what we view as attractive, long-term investment opportunities that can create value for shareholders over the next three to five years, which we believe gives us the best opportunity to generate alpha for our clients.